TorbenRahbekKoch/ColorPuzzle/ColorPuzzle/readme.md

 Run the game to verify that tiles change color as expected.

+# Exercise 5

+In this exercise we will add code for counting the number of moves and a check for whether the game is finished.
+This entails a few minor changes to `paintBoardWithColor`.

+The number of moves should only be incremented if (at least) all of the following is true:

+ - The `newColor` is different from the `currentColor` of the board
+ - The game is not already finished
+ - Painting with the `newColor` is actually changing the number of `currentTiles`

+Try to figure out the rules for whether the game is finished and implement that, as well.

 // In a later exercise...:
 *Note:* The calculation could be prone to excessive recursion and unnecessary recalculation of neighbors, so to ensure that your solutions performs well, you could change the following line in *MainActivity.fs*: